vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. Once you have verified that the file contains your logging data, close the .avro document.

-1. Return to your Azure portal Dashboard.
+1. Return to your Azure portal window and navigate back to your Dashboard.

 ### Exercise 4: Logging Route Azure Stream Analytics Job

-In this exercise, you will create a Stream Analytics job that outputs logging messages to Blob storage.
-You will then use Storage Explorer in the Azure Portal to view the stored data.
+In this exercise, you will create a Stream Analytics job that outputs live stream messages to Blob storage.
+You will then use the Storage browser to view the stored data.

-This will enable you to verify that your route includes the following settings:
+This will enable you to verify that your ASA job processes message data to an output location using the following parameters:

-* **Name** - vibrationLoggingRoute
+* **Name** - vibrationJob
+* **ASA job input** - IoT hub Messaging Endpoint
-* **Data Source** - DeviceMessages
+* **ASA job output** - Blob storage container
-* **Routing query** - sensorID = 'VSLog'
+* **ASA job query** - pass through all messages from input to output
-* **Endpoint** - vibrationLogEndpoint
-* **Enabled** - true

-> **Note**: It may seem odd that in this lab you are routing data to storage, and then also sending your data to storage through Azure Stream Analytics.
-In a production scenario, you wouldn't have both paths long-term.
-Instead, it is likely that the second path that we're creating here would not exist.
-You will use it here, in a lab environment, as a way to validate that your routing is working as expected and to show a simple implementation of Azure Stream Analytics.
+> **Note**: It may seem odd that in this lab you are using IoT hub routing to deliver device data to a storage location, and then also processing your device message data through an Azure Stream Analytics job with output to the same storage location.
+In a real-world scenario you probably wouldn't use both of these message processing tools for processing device data in this way.
+Instead, it's more common to use an ASA job to invoke a time sensitive action based on analysis of real-time data.
+However, since this lab is providing an introduction to both of these data processing tools, the Blob storage container provides an easy way to validate that your IoT hub route is working as expected and to show a simple implementation of Azure Stream Analytics.

 #### Task 1: Create the Stream Analytics Job